tushar-sikroria/tushar-sikroria.github.io/_pages/about.md

 I am a Post-doctoral fellow at the von Karman institute advised by [Dr. Piyush Rai](https://www.cse.iitk.ac.in/users/piyush/).
 I also closely collaborate with [Dr. Abhishek Kumar](http://www.abhishek.umiacs.io/) and [Dr. Hamim Zafar](https://hamimzafar.wixsite.com/home).

 My current research interests braodly lie in the study of Scalable Bayesian inference and Unsupervised deep representation learning.
 However, I am also interested in drawing ideas from the fields of computational cognitive science and Computational neuroscience to make current AI systems more robust.
+Edits.Edits.